 The NA62 experiment at CERN

-NA62 is a flavour physics experiment at CERN dedicated to stringent tests of the Standard Model (SM) and exploration of new physics beyond the SM via studies of rare decays, and searches for the forbidden decays, of the charged kaon.
+NA62 is a flavour physics experiment at CERN dedicated to stringent tests of the Standard Model (SM) and exploration of new physics beyond the SM via studies of rare decays, and searches for forbidden decays, of the charged kaon.
 The main goal of the experiment is the measurement 10% precision of the rate of the ultra-rare decay K+→π+νν using a high-intensity, high-energy kaon beam.
-This leads to a unique exceptionally stringent CKM unitarity test, complementaty to those performed with heavy meson decays.
+This leads to a unique exceptionally stringent SM test, complementaty to those performed with heavy meson decays.

 The wider NA62 physics programme includes precision measurements of rare kaon and pion decays, high-sensitivity tests of lepton flavour and number conservation in kaon decays, lepton universality tests, and searches for production and decays of the possible hidden-sector mediators (dark scalars, dark photons and heavy neutral leptons) including dedicated operation in beam dump mode.